ONSdigital/gptables/docs/how_to/custom_theme.md

 The theme parameter in `gptables.write_workbook()` can be either a folder or a .yaml file.

 A .yaml can reformat settings across the whole workbook from global settings, as well as specified elements of the sheet.
-A basic example is shown below:
+A basic example is shown below, where the order in which elements appear on the datasheet is supplied under `description_order`.

 ```yaml
 global: